lpacher/lae/README.md

 * A.K.
 Maini, _Digital Electronics, Principles, Devices and Applications_
 * M.M.
 Mano and C.R.
 Kime, _Logic and Computer Design Fundamentals_

+Despite "old" this is a very good reference to really learn digital circuit design with "low-level" hardware:

+_Designing with TTL Integrated Circuits_ by Texas Instruments

 </p>
 <br />
 </details>